The Aud Torvingen Series

 What I had anticipated to be non-stop action, with fights and chases, surprised me with several different lulls between details of the case, so it was unpredictable, with one exception.
 As it was with Walt Whitman (and Bob Dylan), Aud Torvingen contains multitudes.
 She did not seek out violence, but was prepared for it, knew how to deal with it.
 She had other interests, including wood-working and gardening.
 She had remodeled her house herself, including adding an attached deck.
 She has an area devoted to wood-working tools, and was in the process of building a rocking chair, still incomplete by end of book.
 She talks about wood-working as an artform, which type is best for different applications, the tightness of the grain, how to cut and plane and shape it to design.
 Then there is gardening, when she decides her yard needs flowers.
 In between checking on things for Julia, along with another side job of escorting a visiting woman from Spain interviewing for work in Atlanta, Aud goes out and buys several plats of flowers, mulch, and potting soil.
 The Spanish lady helps her with some of that.
 At one point she thinks, when Julia's case is done, she might go somewhere and help plant trees.
 Aud's narration also reveals she has a heightened sense of smell, not only for flowers and wood, but also a man's cologne or a woman's perfume, or the type of soap and shampoo they use.
 Also hearing, as she is able to identify different birds by their song.
 All of those senses help in her investigations.
 Other interests included history and culture.
 She tells Julia about how different that is in Europe compared to the States, that everywhere you turn you see the signs of history, whereas in the US a lot of that is destroyed by development.
 Something that is sort of an Easter egg, is Aud telling Julia that they should visit the Whitby Abbey, later home of Saint Hilda, subject of Griffith's Hild, written a decade and a half later.

-I do not want to reveal too much about the art/cocaine/fire case, but she and Julia become close, even break into a house together to gather clues.
+I do not want to reveal too much about the art/cocaine/fire case, but she and Julia become close during the investigation, even break into a suspect's house together to gather clues.
 That is when we learn the reason Julia had learned martial arts.
 Aud is stymied on several things during the investigation, so when Julia gets a call about a proposed art installation in Oslo, she invites Aud along.
 Aud thinks she might be able to stopover in London to see her mother, either before or after Oslo, plus she would have time to visit with her aunt, maybe spend some time at the family seter.
 It is at a club in Oslo when Aud tells Julia she is sure they are safe, no one should be able to find out where they were, or come after them, but even if so she would keep her safe.
 Something else about Aud; she is very intelligent, could do so many things with her life, or just be content building furniture or tending her garden.
 As I mentioned earlier, she does not seek out violence, but it is frequently on her mind.
 On numerous occasions she tells us how easy it would be to kill a person, being very meticulous in describing how she would do it.
 That includes those few brief seconds after she had collided with Julia before the explosion and fire.
 In that Oslo club she also told Julia if someone had followed them, how easily they could kill her, with several different variations.
 There had been indications before that the adrenaline of violence might be a thrill for Aud, but I guess for Julia too.
 When they get back to their hotel that night, they make love for the first time.
 Based on everything I thought I knew about Aud, she spoke three words I never thought she would utter.
 "I love you."
 That brought a giant smile to Julia's face, because apparently she already knew, and felt the same.

 I won't reveal any more details about the case, or Aud and Julia's relationship, or the foods Aud's aunt introduced Julia to at her house, or the blissful few days they spent at the seter.
 No matter how many lulls there were in the action, that always came back, even after you think things have been resolved.
 There was only one thing that disappointed me.
 I had hoped my guess as to one particular antagonist would be wrong, something that came to me while Aud was talking in that Oslo bar.
 It would have been nice if Griffith had surprised me with someone unexpected.
 Other than that, the book is very, very good, and I highly recommend it.
 I will follow up with thoughts on the second book soon..